varunatester/javaselenium/README.md

 **How to run test:**

 * Run tests through IDE :
-       1. Right click the JourneySearchTests file and run.
+       1. Right click the SearchItemTests file and run.
 This will run all the tests in the file.
        2. Run specific annotated scenario : Navigate to SanityTests task in build.gradle right pane and double click the task.

 * Run tests through command line :
      1.Go to folder location where code is checkout, Run the test using command :gradle SanityTests.
 * Check Reports :
-     1.Reports can be seen under GoEuroTest/build/reports/tests/SanityTests/packages/tests.html
+     1.Reports can be seen under javaselenium/build/reports/tests/SanityTests/packages/tests.html